powray/smart-credit-analysis/README.md

-# Smart Credit Analysis — OpenAI Enhanced
+# Smart Credit Analysis — OpenAI

 The project contains a containerized FastAPI backend and a React frontend to demonstrate a stateless pipeline for extracting transaction data from bank statements and producing a PDF Credit Trust Score report enriched by OpenAI.